neueda/awesome-neo4j/README.md

 - [neo4j-algorithms](https://github.com/graphaware/neo4j-algorithms) - Custom graph algorithms for Neo4j with own Java and REST APIs
 - [neo4j-changefeed](https://github.com/graphaware/neo4j-changefeed) - A GraphAware Framework Runtime Module allowing users to find out what were the latest changes performed on the graph
 - [neo4j-tx-participation](https://github.com/jexp/neo4j-tx-participation) - This is a Neo4j Server Extension to make Neo4j REST-API participate in transactions started by the transactional Cypher endpoint.

+### Other

+- [neoclipse](https://github.com/neo4j-contrib/neoclipse) - Neoclipse is a tool to view, edit and explore Neo4j databases.

 ## Resources